Gepetto/robotpkg/README.txt

 LOCALBASE
     Where packages will be installed.
 The default value is /opt/openrobots.
 Do not mix binary packages with different values of LOCALBASEs!
+MAKE_JOBS
+    When defined, specifies the maximum number of jobs that are run in parallel when building packages with the default action.
+MAKE_JOBS only affects the "build" target.
+MAKE_JOBS can be set to any positive integer; useful values are around the number of processors on the machine.

 2.4.5  Additional flags to the compiler